School of Biological, Earth and Environmental Sciences

 Alan graduated from University College Cork with a BSc.
 (Hons) in Ecology in 2017.
 During his four years as an undergraduate student, Alan advanced his lifelong interest in wildlife, particularly birds.
 He has a wide range of experiences in ornithological research and conservation in Ireland with a main focus on birds of prey including Hen Harriers and Barn Owls.

-Alan’s main research interests are focussed on the conservation of threatened species, particularly those found in Ireland.
+Alan’s main research interests are focused on the conservation of threatened species, particularly those found in Ireland.
 For his Final Year Thesis, Alan undertook a project entitled “Examining the impact of the Greater White-toothed Shrew (Crocidura russula) on the diet and breeding ecology of Barn Owls (Tyto alba) in South-West Ireland”.
 Through this research, Alan described the changing diet of Barn Owls resulting from the spread of invasive small mammal species and the resulting affects on Barn Owl productivity.